The Definitive Buying Guide

 Combined wall + roof + floor insulation Up to 190mm X1: 175mm walls alone.
 G/A: not published.
 Not published Not published Not published ~100mm combined (50mm walls, 50mm roof, underlay floor)

-Wall insulation detail SIPs panel with high-density core X1 only: 80mm foam + 95mm rockwool.
+Wall insulation detail SIPs panels with high-density core, or traditional timber stud construction with Celotex insulation to floors and Rockwool acoustic insulation to walls and ceilings X1 only: 80mm foam + 95mm rockwool.
 G/A: not published.
 Silver-backed foam — thickness not published Rockwool — thickness not published Not published 50mm solid board cavity

 Breathable membrane Yes Not published Not published Not published Not published Tyvek